dyspop/dyspop/README.md

 ### Hi there 👋

-🔭 I’m currently working on Yield App
+🔭 I’m working on Yield App

-🌱 I’m currently learning React, Svelte, tmux
+🌱 I’m learning React, Svelte, tmux

 👯 I’m looking to collaborate on image manipulation experiments